-Foreign trade offices - Europe, UK/Ireland, Japan, ASEAN, and Canada - exist to increase exports and foreign direct investment.
+Foreign trade offices - Europe, UK/Ireland, Japan, Canada and the GSGP network - exist to increase exports and foreign direct investment.
 The program also works closely with the DEED library to maintain an extensive collection of market intelligence available to companies for market research.
 Minnesota companies can easily access services by calling the Trade Assistance Helpline at 651-259-7498.